 Whether you’re just starting out or have a huge inventory already, each day buyers are looking at what’s new on the site.
 In search results, you don’t want your potential buyers to have to look very far down in the list of the gazillions of items on eBay to find YOUR items.

 Listing items every day, usually means you will have some ending every day as well.
 So you get the buyers coming and going!

-Likewise, you’ll also want to be smart about the time of day you are listing them.
+Likewise, effective eBay sellers are also smart about the time of day they are listing their items.

 For most products, around 6-7 pm (PST) is a good time frame to list items, but it depends on your particular audience as well.

 I know this seems like a weird eBay selling tip, but hear me out.
 If you have a store, you can up your item prices by 5% pretty easily.
 Run a sale for 5% off.
 You will be getting the exact same amount of money, but buyers LOVE to see sales.
 Trust me on this, it works, nearly everyone does it from eBay to brick-and-mortar stores, and its something your competition generally won’t do as part of their routine, maybe because they don’t know or maybe because they don’t have a store, which will set you apart from the pack.

 Ship all items within 24 hours of sale.

 This is not only required for Top Rated Seller status, but it’s just good customer service.
 Again, buyers are impatient.
 They want their items NOW.
 The faster you can get it to them, the more positive ratings you will get.